Kuksi

-Kuksu (/ˈkʊksuː/; куксу; 국수) or kuksi (/ˈkʊksi/; кукси; 국씨 /ko/) is a noodle dish in Koryo-saram cuisine: cuisine of the ethnic Koreans of the mainland former Soviet Union.
+Kuksi (국시, кукси) is a noodle dish in Koryo-saram cuisine: cuisine of the ethnic Koreans of the mainland former Soviet Union.
 It is served cold and often spicy with beef.
+It is the Koryo-saram version of janchi-guksu.

 The dish is a popular menu item at Cafe Lily, an Uzbek-Korean restaurant, located in Brooklyn, New York City.
-The Moscow Times describes the kuksu served at Koryo-saram in Moscow's K-town as "[having] quite the kick".
+The Moscow Times describes the kuksi served at Koryo-saram in Moscow's K-town as "[having] quite the kick".

+Name

+Koryo-mar kuksi (кукси) is a dialectal form of the Korean word guksu meaning "noodles," often referring to janchi-guksu by default.